 Yes it is.

-We need smaller endoscopes and technically smaller bowels are harder to endoscope
+We need smaller endoscopes and technically smaller bowels can be harder to endoscope

-Children do not understand pain hence we do all procedures under general anaesthetic (not awake).
-This is also in keeping with national UK guidance for paediatric endoscopy
+All paediatric endoscopic procedures are under general anaesthetic (not awake).
+This is in keeping with national UK guidance for paediatric endoscopy

 We need specialized anaesthetics experience in anaesthetizing children

-How is paediatric endoscopy done at the Hampshire Clinic ?
+How is paediatric endoscopy done at the candover Clinic ?